New member applicants are invited to join the club yearly between May and October.

 Applying after July 1st: The Annual Dues drops to $75 for the Regular member as half of the year has passed. ($30 Spouse and $6 junior member annual dues still apply).
 After October 1“, the $150 Annual Dues fee is applied for the last three months of the year and all of the following year.
 Initiation fee still applies.

 Example: Family of three (Husband, wife and junior) apply for membership to the club.
 Fees will be $250 Initiation Fee, $150 Annual Dues for the Regular member and $30 for the spouse and $6 for the junior member totaling $436.
-Regular member and spouse, with sponsor, only need to appear at the monthly meeting.
+Regular member and spouse, only need to appear at the monthly meeting.

 Senior membership: You are considered a Senior member and your annual dues are waived when you have been a Regular Member who has maintained their status with the club for a total combined time of 15 years and has reached the age of 65 or above.
 There are no Senior Citizen discounts.